Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Methodology and Implementation Details

-We perform inference on each dataset and recorded both the generated answers and the model's internal states, namely attention maps.
-We then employ \texttt{gpt-4.1} in an LLM-as-judge setting to evaluate model responses against gold answers for all datasets except GSM8K, where answers were verified programmatically.
-To ensure high-quality hallucination labels, we manually reviewed a random sample of the judge's evaluations.
-We exclude examples that exceeded the maximum token limit ($2{,}048$ for reasoning tasks; the maximum answer length for QA datasets) or lacked a verifiable answer.
-Dataset statistics are provided in \cref{sec:appendix_dataset_details}.
+First, we construct hallucinations datasets according to the procedure described in \Cref{sec:appendix_dataset_details}.
 Subsequently, we extract features and use them to train a logistic regression hallucination probe, reporting results for the optimal value of the $k$ hyperparameter.
 We employ 5-fold cross-validation, ensuring identical fold partitions across all methods for fair comparison.